filippo-orru/personal-site-hugo/content/about-me.md

 ### Interpersonal & Development Processes

 {{< notice warning >}}
-Communication  • Agile methodology • Effort estimation • Requirements engineering • Hiring
+Keywords: Communication  • Agile methodology • Effort estimation • Requirements engineering • Hiring • Mentorship
 {{</ notice >}}

 As it turned out, there is much more than coding that makes a great Software Engineer.
 I learned how to communicate effectively with coworkers, across teams, and with clients.
 This was great for my personal growth.